cppvik/sample_sudo_audit/README.md

 # Simple Sudo Audit Plugin in C++

 This is a simple sudo audit plugin written in C++.
-It logs executed commands to a specified log file / syslog / stdout.
+It logs executed commands to a specified log file / syslog / stdout / unix socket.

+It is designed to work with API 1.21+ of the sudo plugin system.

 ## Compilation